OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/select-a-range.md

 ## Selecting a Data Range of Unknown Starting Location

-This example shows how to select a data range on the current sheet when you do not know the starting location, and display the address of the range to the user.
-The data range does not include cells that are formatted that do not contain data.
+This example shows how to select a data range on the current sheet when you don't know the starting location, and display the address of the range to the user.
+The data range does not include cells that are formatted that don't contain data.
 To get the data range, this example finds the first and last row and column that contain actual data by using the **[Find](../../../api/Excel.Range.Find.md)** method of the **[Range](../../../api/Excel.Range(object).md)** object.

 ```vb